OlivierLaflamme/AntiForensics/README.md

 I was wondering how do you stop your malware from being acquired and analyzed.
 Basically tools like rekal are kinda good so normally if its in memory you do an aquisition in memory and its gg.
 And if you have a ram image its gg also...

-So this is a self modifying code in memory... *kinda?*

-The scene is this: Im an attacker and ive got malware running on a system and Im using some magic in my malware to prevent it from being aquired and analyzed.
+The scene is this: Im an attacker and ive got malware running on a system im 1337 so im performing some magic in my malware to prevent it from being aquired and analyzed.

 So....